jpratt2/CucumberTemplateJava/README.md

     And I highlight the element main button

 # Predefined Statements
-There are 2 categories of statements.
+There are 3 main categories of statements.
 When statements are for setting up the test.
 Then statements are for assertions.
+Given statements prepare the test environment.
 (However, this is for readability only; Cucumber doesn't distinguish between them.)

 When statements